引越しで選挙権が制限されない未来へ!訴訟 Toward a Future Where We Can Move — and Still Vote in National Elections! Lawsuit

 Introduction

-Have you ever moved house?
+Have you ever moved?

 ▲Signboard for the House of Councillors election held in July 2025